 Fortunately, this is not the end of the story.
 It is still possible to maintain your team’s productivity (and connectivity) while properly addressing the security of your environment.
 In the face of many and varied cyber risks, there are a number of robust technologies available to protect against those risks and ensure business continuity.

 That said, it would be foolish to believe that no RAT will ever breach your system.
-It is therefore necessary to understand the causes and consequences of those attack in order to best prepare to both prevent them and mitigate their damage.
+It is, therefore, necessary to understand the causes and consequences of those attacks in order to best prepare to both prevent them and mitigate their damage.
 What are a RAT’s local actions?
 What are the consequences for your business?
 How can you ensure continued operations in spite of a breach?

 How does a RAT establish its nest in your system?

 Once a RAT has sneaked inside one of your systems, its primary objectives are to remain undetected and to ensure its persistence.
 In order to do so, it will try to modify the systems to disable countermeasures, and then to hide.
 This kind of activity is only possible, however, with elevated user rights.
 Thus, the RAT will undertake two important actions: stealing credentials and elevating its privileges.